Julie Bates

-Julie Haye is a fictional character in the BBC soap opera EastEnders played by Karen Henthorn between 15 September 1997 and 30 April 1998.
-Julie was a love interest for the popular character Nigel Bates (Paul Bradley).
+Julie Bates (also Haye) is a fictional character in the BBC soap opera EastEnders played by Karen Henthorn.
+She originally appeared between 15 September 1997 and 30 April 1998.

+Julie was introduced as a love interest for the established character Nigel Bates (Paul Bradley).
 After "a whirlwind affair", the couple leave the soap together for a new life in Scotland.
+She made an unannounced voice only return on 6 January 2025.
+On 26 June 2025, it was announced that Julie would return full-time later in the year to coincide with Nigel's ongoing dementia storyline.
+She returned on 15 July.